Liontown Resources (ASX:LTR): Have collapsed lithium prices sent the one-time market darling from spectacular riches to rags?

 Source: Stocks Down Under derived from 2021 DFS and 2023 cost updates

 The cost increases take it down to $3.2bn, using an 8% discount rate.
-Considering the company is just below $3bn in market capitalisation right now, that doesn’t make it as compelling as before.
+Considering the company is just below $1.4bn in market capitalisation right now, the project looks compelling, but not as much as what Ablemarle was willing to pay.
 Evidently, Ablemarle assumed prices would remain high.
 Adjusting the price to US$1,800 derives the $6.5bn+ bid that it had made.
 But cut it to US$950/t and our NPV becomes negative.
 Take out the discount rate and it is just $332m – certainly not worth investing $500m into.

 Anyone investing into Liontown is obviously assuming lithium prices will rebound – except the debt financiers who obviously assume the company will be able to raise further equity in the next 18 months or so.